tonyvalderrama/SeleniumWebDriver/README.md

 - Experiment with **waits** (implicit and explicit)
 - Extend your scenario with usage of **Page Object** / **Page Factory** patterns.

+## Improvements
+- Renamed PageClasses folder to PageObjects for a more consistent namestyle
+- Created a more consistent package naming: `com.epam.tat.module7`
+- Centralized the baseURLs (in `config/ConfigURLs,java`)
+- Added TextNG config files
+  - Added smoke, regression and all test groups
+  - Added appropriate xml files in the `resources` folder
+- Added the Maven commands to run tests at the end of this file
+- Modified LoginTest to use a DataProvider instead of hardcoding values

 ## Test Scenarios
 ### Scenario 1: Successful and unsuccessful Login (Form Authentication)
 #### Tests